relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/analytics.md

    3. Change the `BuildFrequencyInMinutes` property to the appropriate build frequency in minutes

-      > **NOTE:** this is the most frequently the Structured Analytics Set will be built, if a build takes longer than the interval then the next build will start when the previous one ends.
-Be careful not to build more frequently than needed as every build consumes resources on the Analytics server!
+      This is the most frequently the Structured Analytics Set will be built, if a build takes longer than the interval then the next build will start when the previous one ends.
+Be careful not to build more frequently than needed as every build consumes resources on the Analytics server.
+      {: .info }

    4. Change the `PopulateAll` property to `true` if the underlying index should be repopulated with all relevant documents before each build (`true` for a full build, `false` for an incremental build)

-      > **NOTE:** Setting `PopulateAll` to `true` can cause builds to take much longer and consume a lot more resources on the Analytics server!
+      Setting `PopulateAll` to `true` can cause builds to take much longer and consume a lot more resources on the Analytics server.
+      {: .info }

    5. Change the `AnalyzeAll` property to `true` if the entire index should be analyzed in each build (`true` for a full build, `false` for an incremental build)

-      > **NOTE:** Setting `AnalyzeAll` to `true` can cause builds to take much longer and consume a lot more resources on the Analytics server!
+      Setting `AnalyzeAll` to `true` can cause builds to take much longer and consume a lot more resources on the Analytics server.
+      {: .info }

 4. Click Save and the Trace Manager Agent will automate for every Structured Analytics set with Enabled = true.